ethpandaops/optimism-package/README.md

     # Must be unique for each rollup (if you run multiple rollups)
     # Defaults to "op-kurtosis"
     name: "op-kurtosis"

+    # Triggering future forks in the network
+    # Fjord fork
+    # Defaults to 0 (genesis activation) - decimal value
+    # Offset is in seconds
+    fjord_time_offset: 0

+    # Granite fork
+    # Defaults to None - not activated - decimal value
+    # Offset is in seconds
+    granite_time_offset: ""

+    # Holocene fork
+    # Defaults to None - not activated - decimal value
+    # Offset is in seconds
+    holocene_time_offset: ""

+    # Interop fork
+    # Defaults to None - not activated - decimal value
+    # Offset is in seconds
+    interop_time_offset: ""

   # Additional services to run alongside the network
   # Defaults to []